 Notice of the dangerous condition that caused your injuries is a critical component of these cases.
 To prove actual or constructive notice, you will need to show that there was a defect in the property that existed for long enough that it should have been fixed, the store failed to inspect so that it would know whether there were any dangers, or that the store created the condition, such as by stacking boxed merchandise unnecessarily high or spilling a liquid on the floor and failing to adequately clean it up.

 If you suffer injuries in a retail store accident, you may be able to recover economic and noneconomic damages.
 However, in many cases, storeowners will deny that they knew about the condition that caused your injuries.
-It is essential to consult an injury attorney in the Sacramento area who has experience handling these cases on behalf of plaintiffs.
+It is essential to consult a Folsom personal injury lawyer in the California area who has experience handling these cases on behalf of plaintiffs.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurers think.
 For a free consultation, call Travis G. Black & Associates at 916-962-2896 or contact us online.